 16. Where appropriate, the landlord will obtain relevant registration under the Data Protection Act.

 17. The landlord will apply for, and obtain, relevant licences and registration documents to operate as a private residential landlord in Scotland.

-Council of Letting Agents Code of Practice
+Letting Agent Code of Practice

 Letting Agent standards

 1. In signing up to be a member of the Scottish Association of Landlords (SAL) and on annual membership renewal, all SAL Council of Letting Agents members agree to abide by all legal requirements for letting in Scotland.

 2. From 31 January 2018, legal requirements for letting agents include compliance with a statutory code of practice.
 This applies to all those carrying out letting agency work in Scotland.
 View the Letting Agent Code of Practice.